gitless-vcs/gitless/README.md

 ----------

-If you find a bug, you can help us by submitting an issue to our GitHub Repository.
+If you find a bug, you can help us by submitting an issue to our GitHub repository.
 If you'd like to contribute code, here are some useful things to know:

 - To install gitless for development, [install pygit2](